jwvictor/nvim-cubby/README.md

 ## Usage

+### Viewing and editing

 Cubby blobs are accessed by colon-delimited keys, like `blog:hello-cubby`.
 To edit a Cubby blob, simply run the command `:CubbyGet <key>` in Neovim.
 This will open the body of the blob in a new buffer.

 You can edit the blob, and then commit your changes by running `:CubbySave`.
 If you don't want to save your changes, simply discard the blob (i.e. `:q!` or `<leader>x` or similar).

+### Listing blobs

 To view a `cubby list`, use the `:CubbyList` command.

+### Creating blobs

+To quickly create a new blob, you can use `:CubbyPut <key> [<type>]`.
+For example, `:CubbyPut home:some-notes markdown` or `:CubbyPut home:hello-world` (the type is optional).

+Note that many of the advanced options in `cubby put` are not available -- if you want to use more of the available options, you can always invoke the `cubby` CLI, e.g. `:!cubby put ...`.
+The `:CubbyPut` command is intended more as a quick shortcut.

+### User settings

+Set plugin settings using `:CubbySet <config key> <value>`.
+Available settings include:

+- `OpenWith` (default: `enew`): specifies the `vim` command to use when opening a new buffer for Cubby output (e.g. with `:CubbyList` or `:CubbyGet`).
+Example: `:CubbySet OpenWith vnew` would cause the plugin to open Cubby content in a vertical split buffer.
+By default, it opens a new full-screen buffer.

 ### Key mappings